habi/acinar-analysis-manuscript/manuscript.md

 It seems that some acini increase their volume faster than others.
 As a result, we speculate that an increased percentage of acini is somehow dormant at day 4&dash;21, while at day 60 most of the acini reached their final volume.

-By dividing the parenchymal volumes of each lung estimated by Tschanz et al.
-(Table 1, [@doi:10.1152/japplphysiol.01355.2013]) by the mean number of acini estimated by Barré et al. [@doi:10.14814/phy2.12063] we can estimate the mean acinar volume for each day.
+By dividing the parenchymal volumes of each lung estimated by Tschanz et al. (Table 1, [@doi:10.1152/japplphysiol.01355.2013]) by the mean number of acini estimated by Barré et al. [@doi:10.14814/phy2.12063] we can estimate the mean acinar volume for each day.
 The acinus volume we estimated by point counting (Cavalieri estimation) are on average 2.07 times lower but show a similar increase over the studied period (see figure @fig:06).
 It appears that the comparison between data obtained by stereology based on classical paraffin sections or on any kind of 3D-imaging has its limitation if it comes to the absolute numbers.
 First, due to the *coast of Britain*-effect the exact value of every surface measurement is depending on the resolution of the imaging method [@doi:10.1126/science.156.3775.636].
-Second, the thickness of the alveolar septa in 3D-imaging data is heavily depending on the segmentation between airspace and tissue&mdash;regardless if it is done manually or by a computed algorithm.
+Second, the thickness of the alveolar septa in 3D-imaging data is heavily depending on the segmentation between airspace and tissue---regardless if it is done manually or by a computed algorithm.
 We observed that the airspace volumes obtained by 3D-imaging has a tendency to be smaller than the ones determined using classical paraffin sections.
 However, the relative numbers obtained in one study match the ones of other studies quite well.

 ![Plot of the mean acinar volumes.
-  By dividing the parenchymal volumes of each lung estimated by Tschanz et al.
-(Table 1, [@doi:10.1152/japplphysiol.01355.2013]) by the mean number of acini estimated by Barre et al. [@doi:10.14814/phy2.12063] we can estimate the mean acinar volume for each measured time point (blue plot).
+  By dividing the parenchymal volumes of each lung estimated by Tschanz et al. (Table 1, [@doi:10.1152/japplphysiol.01355.2013]) by the mean number of acini estimated by Barre et al. [@doi:10.14814/phy2.12063] we can estimate the mean acinar volume for each measured time point (blue plot).
   We assessed the volumes of the acini by point counting (Cavalieri estimation, orange plot).
   Left: original data.
   Right: Our data, scaled by a linear correction factor.
   Our volumes of the acini are on average 2.07 times lower but show a similar increase over the studied period.
   While the estimation based on Tschanz et al. is from the entire right middle lobe and on Barre et al. globally for the whole organ, our estimation is solely based on the stereological analysis of the acini in the lower medial tip of the right lower lung lobe.](images/fig06.png){#fig:06}

 ### Number of alveoli per acinus volume

 The volume and shape of the alveoli, alveolar ducts, and the acini are critical parameters for ventilation and particle deposition [@doi:10.1007/s12650-010-0043-0; @doi:10.1115/1.4007949; @doi:10.1152/japplphysiol.90546.2008].
-Particle deposition, for example, is relatively low during the first two weeks of a rats' life, high at postnatal day P21 and medium at days P36&ndash;P90 [@doi:10.1021/acsnano.8b01826; @doi:10.1073/pnas.1119339109].
+Particle deposition, for example, is relatively low during the first two weeks of a rats' life, high at postnatal day P21 and medium at days P36--P90 [@doi:10.1021/acsnano.8b01826; @doi:10.1073/pnas.1119339109].
 This correlates well with our results, where we found a significantly larger number of alveoli per acinus volume at days 10 and 21 compared to days 4 and 60 (p-values all better than 5.4e-5, which is the one for day 4 vs. day 21).
 Kreyling et al. [@doi:10.1021/acsnano.8b01826] report maximal gold nanoparticle retention at this time point (see [their figure 1](https://pubs.acs.org/doi/10.1021/acsnano.8b01826#fig1)).